Tunable Bands in 1D Fractional Quantum Media: Abstract

 \section{Abstract}

-Fractional calculus \cite{laskin2000, NickLaskin} has become an essential framework in geophysics \cite{berkowitz2006modeling}, optics \cite{longhi2015fractional, zhang2015propagation}, and biological systems \cite{viswanathan1999optimizing, brockmann2006scaling} to capture long-range correlations and anomalous transport.
-In this article, we extend the success of fractional calculus in physical models to explore a particle in a periodic potential, where the Schrödinger equation is extended to its fractional form \cite{laskin2000, NickLaskin}.
+Fractional calculus has become an essential framework in geophysics, optics, and biological systems to capture long-range correlations and anomalous transport.
+In this article, we extend the success of fractional calculus in physical models to explore a particle in a periodic potential, where the Schrödinger equation is extended to its fractional form.
 This framework enables us to study how the Lévy index $q$ governs the formation and inversion of energy bands, offering a pathway to engineer new physical behaviors and device functionalities by tuning $q$ in periodic quantum systems.
-We solve the fractional Schrödinger equation (FSE) for periodic rectangular potentials of varying height $V_0$, barrier thickness $L$, and well width $W$ using an imaginary-time evolution algorithm \cite{JoshLewis}, and supplement the discrete energy dispersion through Gaussian process regression \cite{GPR2006}.
+We solve the fractional Schrödinger equation (FSE) for periodic rectangular potentials of varying height $V_0$, barrier thickness $L$, and well width $W$ using an imaginary-time evolution algorithm, and supplement the discrete energy dispersion through Gaussian process regression.
 This analysis reveals a qualitative shift in the system’s band structure at $q=2$, separating into distinct regimes of dispersion that define behavior for $q>2$ and $q<2$.
 For $q > 2$, the energy bands undergo an inverting transformation as symmetric minima emerge within the first Brillouin zone and shift from $k=0$ toward $k=\pm \pi/a$ with increasing $q$.
-These degenerate minima define a Bloch-momentum qubit, suggesting an analog to valley degrees of freedom used in valleytronics \cite{Vitale2019}.
-The response of the ground band to inversion scales with fractional order as $V_0^{-0.28\pm0.05}L^{-0.34\pm0.08}W^{-0.49\pm0.06}$, indicating a tunable sensitivity to potential geometry.
-In contrast, for $q < 2$, the effective mass near $k = 0$ decreases exponentially with $q$, with the rate set jointly by $V_0$, $L$, and $W$.
-As $q \to 1$, this dependence becomes dominated by the fractional order itself, yielding a universal effective mass of $0.15\pm0.01$ with less than $0.06$ variance across all tested potentials.
+These degenerate minima define a Bloch-momentum qubit, suggesting an analog to valley degrees of freedom used in valleytronics.
+The $q$ at which the inversion completes scales as $q \propto V_0^{-0.28\pm0.05}$, $q \propto L^{-0.35\pm0.08}$, and $q \propto W^{-0.49\pm0.06}$ when varying potential parameters individually, indicating a tunable transformation sensitivity to potential geometry.
+In contrast, for $q < 2$, the ground band hardens around $k = 0$, with a dispersion following the functional form of $C|k|^q + E_0$ near $k = 0$.
+This suggests an effective mass of 0 for $1 < q < 2$ at the band's lowest energy state.
 These results demonstrate that the Lévy index serves as a tunable degree of freedom in quantum periodic systems, capable of driving band inversion, modulating the band gap, and reshaping carrier dynamics through effective-mass control.